Online Bachelor of Science in Astronomical and Planetary Sciences

 Watch video

-In this online astronomy degree, you’ll complete courses in communication, mathematics, physical sciences, astronomy, planetary science and engineering.
-You’ll also gain a greater understanding of the computational tools and techniques used to carry out astronomy and planetary science research.
-Courses may include:
+In this program, you’ll complete courses in communication, mathematics, physical sciences, astronomy, planetary science and engineering.
+You’ll also gain a greater understanding of the computational tools and techniques essential for conducting astronomy and planetary science research.

 AST 301: Physics of Astrophysics